moshee/airlift/README.md

 **New Password** []: Change your password here.

+**Current Password**: Every time you update the config, you need to confirm your current password.

 ### HTTPS

 In order to use SSL/TLS standalone, set the following environment variables: